NBKRedSpy/CardSurvival-SaveBlueprintRequirements/README.md

 ## Changing Game Saves
 If a different game is loaded or a new game is started, the .json file must be deleted.
 Otherwise the output will show data from the previous game.

-## No Improvements
+## Improvements
-Improvements such as hut expansions or location paths, etc. are not included.
+Improvements are only included if at least the first step has been completed.
+Otherwise, the output would contain every available improvement for all locations.

 ## Only Visited Locations
 For pre-existing saves, blueprints in other locations will not be included until those locations are visited.